Opt-SCon/cJSON/Guide.md

 char *string = cJSON_Print(json);
 ```

-It will allocate a string and print a JSON representation of the tree into it.
+It will malloc_fn a string and print a JSON representation of the tree into it.
 Once it returns, you are fully responsible for deallocating it after use with your allocator. (usually `free`, depends on what has been set with `cJSON_InitHooks`).

 `cJSON_Print` will print with whitespace for formatting.
 If you want to print without formatting, use `cJSON_PrintUnformatted`.